600 Diamond Necklaces Gifted

 Thank you for your support and blessings to those who have lost so much.

 George, Debbie, and the Fox Fine Jewelry team

 Estimated ship dates:

-Ojai Mountains, Thrive 805, and Montecito Islands - Ships within 2 weeks
+Ojai Mountains, Thrive 805, Montecito Islands, and Ventura Wave (diamond only) - Ships within a week

 Ventura Wave (no diamond) - May 15

 Diamond Montecito Island Necklace ($300, $150 donated to Thomas Fire and Flood Fund):